Probe incompatibility in multiparameter noisy quantum metrology: Discussion and Conclusions

-Beyond quantum metrology, tools from quantum estimation theory are routinely used in quantum thermodynamics~\cite{Guarnieri2019,Hasegawa2019}, quantum speed limits~\cite{Deffner2017}, quantum algorithms and quantum machine learning~\cite{Meyer2021}.
-In particular, the single-parameter version of the metrological bounds we have introduced in this paper have recently found an application in the theory of quantum error correction~\cite{Kubica2020,Zhou2020a,Yang2020b}, providing new perspectives and results.
+Finally, as we have shown by studying the problem of noisy Grover search, the applicability of these theoretical tools extends even beyond quantum metrology.
+Indeed, tools from quantum estimation theory are now routinely used in quantum thermodynamics~\cite{Guarnieri2019,Hasegawa2019}, quantum speed limits~\cite{Deffner2017}, quantum algorithms and quantum machine learning~\cite{Meyer2021}.
+In particular, single-parameter fundamental metrological bounds have recently found an application in the theory of quantum error correction~\cite{Kubica2020,Zhou2020a,Yang2020b}, providing new perspectives and results.
 Accordingly, we expect that such a fertile interplay of different research fields will become even more relevant in the future.
 We hope that our results will play a role in these endeavours.